 Benefits of a Boynton Beach Bicycle Accident Attorney

 Health insurance companies do not want to reduce their lien; they want to recover 100 percent of what they paid out for medical care and treatment.
-This is where an experienced personal injury lawyer, a board-certified attorney, comes into play.
+This is where a board-certified personal injury lawyer from Kogan & DiSalvo comes into play.

 They can negotiate the best possible settlement resolution for the case for the injured bicycle rider.
 The lawyer can work to get the health insurance company to accept the least amount of money possible through various means to maximize what the injured party receives.
-Speak with an attorney about insurance considerations following a Boynton Beach bicycle accident today.
+Speak with a Bicycle accident attorney about insurance considerations following a Boynton Beach bicycle accident today.